Applications are closed

-We do NOT allocate for this exam based on application date, it is NOT first come, first served.
+We do not allocate for this exam based on application date, it is NOT first come, first served.

 IMPORTANT : READ CAREFULLY BEFORE APPLYING FOR THIS EXAM